Fattcat/MotionDetect/README.md

 # MotionDetect
-Detect motion and turn on 3 LEDs with Arduino Nano
+Detect with PIR motion detector & turn on 3 LEDs with Arduino Nano
 ## Connection of pins is inside arduino code.